matflores/integrity-dummy/README.markdown

 Integrity Dummy Notifier
 ========================

-This is a dummy Integrity notifier that does not do anything but register itself with the Integrity server.
+This is a dummy Integrity notifier that does not do anything but registering itself with the Integrity server.
 Its only purpose is being used as a starting point for creating more complex and useful notifiers.

 Setup Instructions
 ==================